Cray-HPE/docs-csm/glossary.md

 The [Mountain](#mountain-cabinet) Endpoint Discovery Service (MEDS) manages initial discovery, configuration, and geolocation of Redfish-enabled [BMCs](#baseboard-management-controller-bmc) in Liquid-Cooled [Olympus cabinets](#olympus-cabinet).
 It periodically makes Redfish requests to determine if hardware is present or missing.

+## NCN Lifecycle Service (NLS)

+The NCN Lifecycle Service (NLS) and [Install and Upgrade Framework (IUF)](#install-and-upgrade-framework-iuf) services together provide automation in the areas of installing and upgrading software on a system, as well as rolling out that software onto nodes as part of rebuild workflows.
+The APIs interact with Argo to orchestrate these workflows, so administrators can use the Argo UI to monitor and visualize these automations.

+For more information on the NLS API, see [NLS API](api/nls.md).

 ## NIC Mezzanine Card (NMC)